 Priddoe’s Studio Pottery was one of the last potteries in Devon employing throwers and decorators producing traditional red clay pottery hand thrown on a wheel, then decorated by hand using coloured clay slips.
 Their pottery was high temperature fired often with a thin matt glaze to make a hard impervious pot which does not easily chip.

-The pottery was very much in the style of the 1950’s & 60’s with abstract and geometric patterns in bright colours including stylised motifs on flat areas of pastel colours.
-However other styles used muted brown and green bands and shapes additionally fine combed to give very pleasing effect under a clear shiny glaze.
-Other techniques were tried like a water splash effect leaving small splash craters on a black surface while another was a wax resist technique of brown bands with highlighted swirl and comb patterns.
+The pottery was very much in the style of the 1950’s & 60’s with abstract and geometric patterns in bright colours including stylised motifs on flat areas of pastel colours under a semi matt glaze.
+However other styles used muted brown and green bands and shapes, additionally fine combed to give very pleasing effect under a clear shiny glaze.
+Other techniques were tried like a water splash effect leaving small splash craters on a black surface, while another was a wax resist technique of brown bands with highlighted swirl and comb patterns.

 In 1964 the Priddoe’s studio pottery business closed and was sold.
 Peter and Mary went their own way working for a short time as studio potters locally.
 Mary worked at her River Dart Pottery at Dittersham and Peter with his the Westward Pottery at Brixham and Galampton.
 Peter later died overseas in 1971.